Ayala Pharmaceuticals (OTCMKTS:ADXS) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com assumed coverage on shares of Ayala Pharmaceuticals (OTCMKTS:ADXS – Get Rating) in a research note issued to investors on Monday.
-The brokerage set a “sell” rating on the biotechnology company’s stock.
+Investment analysts at StockNews.com began coverage on shares of Ayala Pharmaceuticals (OTCMKTS:ADXS – Get Rating) in a research note issued to investors on Sunday.
+The firm set a “sell” rating on the biotechnology company’s stock.

 About Ayala Pharmaceuticals